TECHNOVE/Airplane/README.md

 ## Downloads
 The latest JAR file can be downloaded from [the downloads page][downloads].
 You can also clone this repository and build it yourself.

-If you are interested in making a fork of Airplane, check out this template [here][fork]!
+If you are interested in making a fork of Aeroplane, check out this template [here][fork]!

 ## Patreon